jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Only a few leaders ever have.
 Often called "philosopher kings" they have the wisdom and kindness to emphasize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls.

 But philosopher kings are very rare.
-Most everyone in a heirarchy get detached from the game of civilization.
-The higher you go, the more detached you get.
-Humaniy suffers from hubris, and pride indeed comes before the fall.
+In times of general peace, most everyone in a heirarchy get detached from the game of civilization.
+The higher you go, the more detached you get because humanity suffers from hubris, and pride indeed comes before the fall.
 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused; and that's the point.
 It's not the job of detached leaders to decide when to upgrade civlization.
 Why would they want to?

 The truth, then, now, and forever is that evolution happens on the frontline.
 Pompeous leaders aren't there.
 You are.

 ## Extras Die Off

 While Charles was fighting his wars, Europe was fighting the Thirty Years War.
-A time when Main Street kept fighting and murdering each other for generations; all in the name of the king.
-Sadly, when the Purtitan Democracy ended in 1658, Charles son James II was put on the throne.
+A time when Main Street kept fighting and murdering each other for generations; all in the name of a Catholic of Protestant king.
+Sadly, when the Purtitan Democracy ended in 1658, Charles son Charles II was put on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
-It wasn't long before the new king took his revenge—everyone who signed his fathers' death warrant was beheaded.
+It wasn't long before the new king took his revenge—most everyone who signed his fathers' death warrant was punished; nine were drawn, quartered, and beheaded.

 And that's the point to this story.
 Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
-And remember the English Civil War started over a simple, real-life, question, "who should pay for the governments massive debt?"
-We're having that same fight right now, and nobody is going to volunteer, and our outdated 1969 lifestyle will only keep adding to your debt filled country.
+And remember the English Civil War started over a simple question, "who should pay for the governments massive debt?"
+We're having that same fight right now, and nobody is going to volunteer to pay for our 1969 lifestyle that keeps racking up debt to stay alive.

-So, if you stay an extra, that's your fate.
+So, if you stay an extra of the Industrial Age, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
-Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War.
+Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 And regardless of "wanting to stay out of it" extras will be forced to stop watching their civilization, and join in, as our society tears itself apart.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _"A warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."
 How much longer do you think before Red/Left politics completely breaks down?
 Look at their devoted followers raging at each other, do you want to let them decide your fate?_

 And in the end, Left and Right will quite literally kill each other off.
-Because we're in a new age, and every new age, eventually gets a new ruling philosophy.
-We can skip all that bullshit, and upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to demand their happiness.
-Which they got when they clicked a new philosophy and reached for the levers of power of player gods.
+Because we're in the Internet Age, and every new age, eventually gets a new ruling philosophy.
+We can skip all the bullshit of Left/Right hatred, and upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to demand their happiness.
+Which they got when they clicked a new philosophy and reached for the levers of power as player gods.

 ## Look Up

 Look up.
 Whereever you are, look up.
 Do you see the "mythical player god"?
 No you don't, and you never will.
 You are that player; you're choices determine what happens in the game.
 If you eat a salad over a cheesesteak, that means health statistics get better.
 If you walk to the store instead of drive, you improve road traffic.
 If you read instead of binge watch, society gets more educated.

 You are the lifeform playing the game of civilization.
 And doing the typical thing of suburban house, soccer practice, 9-5 commute, 401k, saving up for college, television every night, is losing us the game.
-Your soul already feels our problems.
-We're so unhappy because we know we aren't living up to the potential of the Internet Age.
-To win again, wveryone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.
+Your soul already feels it—we're so unhappy because we know we aren't living up to the potential of the Internet Age.
+To win again, everyone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.
 Take it one step at a time.

 That's what Techvolution is.
 The self-awareness that we are all the mythical player god.
 It's therefore our right, and duty, to do whatever we must to win the game.
 You don't have to change the entire world.
-You only have to do what you can, to improve your slice of it.
+You only have to do what you can to improve your slice of it.
 And the compass that shows you the way, is your own happiness.
 Not the pretend happiness that has to brag to about getting more stuff.
 The happiness inside your soul that smiles when it majically contributes to evolving life on Earth.
-It's not race, but a never ending game.
+Evolution is not race, but a never ending game.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CandidFeistyBuckeyebutterfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>